sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/spconfig.md

 ]
 ```

-This is the anatomy of a SPConfig template
+This is the SPConfig template anatomy:

 ```json